backdrop-contrib/nodeaccess/README.txt

 not checked, the grant tab will not appear on the node page regardless of user permissions.

 For each node type, you can also choose the default permissions for that type.
-To emulate standard drupal permissions, you would give anonymous user and authenticated user view permissions for each node type.
+To emulate standard Backdrop permissions, you would give anonymous user and authenticated user view permissions for each node type.
 Note that once this module is first enabled, no permissions are granted, so it is important to set defaults.